-Unless my studies have deceived me, it is intolerable anxiety that is the progenitor of morality.
+Unless my studies have deceived me, our collective and individual intolerable anxieties are the progenitors of morality.
 Of course, viewed on an individual level, we all have different breaking points, different points whereupon anxiety becomes intolerable — and we have different experiences, too, some bound to impress upon us a feeling that they are more or less tolerable that others.
-That is the lay of the land of moral sentiment, based on how it would seem if it were based on individual predilections and insecurities.

 Morality, however, tends not to be so much individually determined as it is conventionally instituted by various arms of society, governing social order.
 Convention thus creates “fault lines“, or, if you prefer, predetermined ‘paths of least resistance’ within society, through which collective and individual anxieties can be discharged.